the-spectator/the-spectator.github.io/_posts/2024-04-28-reverse_find.md

 arr.detect { |n| Prime.prime?(n) } #=> 2
 ```

 Okay, let's spice it up!
 How do we find last matching element?
-A possible solution can be to filter the whole array using [`Enumerable#filter`](https://ruby-doc.org/3.3.0/Enumerable.html#method-i-select), and use the last match.
+A possible solution could be to filter the whole array using [`Enumerable#filter`](https://ruby-doc.org/3.3.0/Enumerable.html#method-i-select), and use the last match.

 ```ruby
 require "prime"